Who else loves both being outside and a good scavenger or treasure hunt?

-Welcome David!
-We are so glad you reached out to us to ask these questions.
-We love geocaching and have been participating since mid-2008, albeit as off and on cachers.
+If your family is anything like ours, and you don’t already geocache, you are going to want to give it a try!
+We love geocaching and been participating since mid-2008, albeit as off and on cachers.
 This would be because we did not find it to be a viable activity while our son was in a car seat.
 But, once he became independently mobile with his booster, we “drove” right back in.
-However, when taking kids geocaching we do recommend a kid-friendly game strategy.
+However, when taking kids geocaching, we do recommend a kid-friendly game strategy.

 Please note that this article contains affiliate links, and we may earn commissions from qualifying purchases made through links in this post.
 You can read our full disclosure on our disclosure page.